humicro/MASQ_Node_Docker/README.md

 A collection of Docker containers for `MASQ Node` compilation, testing and hosting.

+**Note**: These containers have been tested on 64-bit Linux.
+You are welcome to report any issues on MacOS & Windows.

 ## Build Docker Images

 In order to perform tasks in next steps, you need to build corresponding Docker images first.